dubugc/towerbans/_posts/2025-06-07-Leaderboard-Bans-Loophole.md

 A **leaderboard ban** (internally marked as _Flag64_) is supposed to prevent banned users from appearing on leaderboards.

-But it doesn’t delete the player’s score.
-Instead, it *tags* them, and a background system periodically hides those flagged users off the leaderboards. <br>Until that system runs again - the banned player remains visible, on every leaderboard across the game, not just the one they were banned from.
+But it doesn’t delete the player’s score. <br> Instead, it *tags* them, and a background system periodically hides those flagged users off the leaderboards. <br>Until that system runs again - the banned player remains visible, on every leaderboard across the game, not just the one they were banned from.
 Those reappearances then  **generate fresh reports** of cheating scores, which are later used against the player as evidence of repeated misconduct.

 There’s no exploit, no hack, and no workaround involved.
 The player has **zero control** over this reappearance.